HU-SD-S3/s3-kennisbank/lit-web-components/hello-lit.md

 # Lit Web Components - Hello Lit

-**Learning Story**: _As a developer, I want to create a simple web component using Lit, so that I can learn the basics of Lit and how to create custom elements._
+In this tutorial, we will create a simple "Hello Lit" component using Lit.
+This will give you a basic understanding of how to create and use custom elements with Lit.

-## Introduction

-What is LIT?
+But what is LIT?
 Lit is a simple small library (not a framework) for building fast, lightweight web components.
 It is built on top of the Web Components standard, and can be seen as syntactic sugar for Web Components, which makes it easier to write and maintain custom elements.
 Unlike frameworks like React, Angular or Vue, components built with Lit are just plain JavaScript classes that extend the LitElement base class.
 This makes it easy to learn and use Lit, as it doesn't require learning a new syntax or API.
 Unlike components build with frameworks like React, Angluar or Vue, Components built with Lit can be used in any web application, regardless of the framework or library being used.

 ## HelloLit component